PittsburghRunner/SortingUtilites/README.md

 * Test case Description

-* After our extensive testing we found that bubble sort is faster than bucket sort however,
+* We were told to complie a program that could compare the the sort methods to see which method is the fastest

 * Time peformance for bubble sort

+* Bubble sort was one of the methods fastest to complie only behind merger sort.

 * Time performace for comparsion algo

 * Describe results of test

+* After our extensive testing we found that out of bucket sort, bubble sort, and merge sort, merge sort is the fastest.